PROGRAMME

 Programme updates

-See below for the preliminary programme of NOCCA2025.
-You can also download a pdf copy of the NOCCA2025 preliminary programme.
-The full conference program will be available in April.
+See below for the full programme of NOCCA2025!
+You can also download a pdf copy of the NOCCA2025 programme.

-Confirmed keynote speakers include professor Frans Berkhout from King’s College London, vice-chair Leo Aikio from the Finnish Sámi Parliament and Kerstin Stendahl, who is the Special Representative on Climate and Security of the Organization for Security and Co-operation in Europe (OSCE).
+Keynote speakers include professor Frans Berkhout from King’s College London, Director General Petteri Taalas from the Finnish Meteorological Institute and Kerstin Stendahl, who is the Special Representative on Climate and Security of the Organization for Security and Co-operation in Europe (OSCE).

 NOCCA2025 will also offer opportunities to explore concrete climate change impacts and adaptation actions through excursions.
 Scroll down for more information on the available excursions.